What Should You Know About Your Annuity

 At This Moment, How Would You Rate Your Overall Health?

-An annuity is usually set up in such a way that you receive regular payments, usually monthly, for a specified period or up until your death.
+An annuity is typically set up so that you receive regular payments, usually monthly, for a specified period or up until your death.
 This means that the annuity will only pay the holder of that annuity as long as you live.

 Seems simple enough.

-If you have better health and a low chance of contracting diseases, it means that you have a higher life expectancy and thus, potential buyers of your annuity will continue to receiving money for a longer period of time.
-It would result in them associating a higher cost to your annuity, thus getting you more money upfront.
+If you have better health and a small chance of contracting diseases, it means that you have a higher life expectancy and thus, potential buyers of your annuity will continue to receiving money for a longer period.
+It would result in them associating an increased cost to your annuity, thus getting you more money upfront.